lnicastro/SatSkyMap/README.md

 The two files `ALL_merged.lis` and `ALL_merged_nodeb.lis` list the retrieved files, including/excluding the debris objects, respectively.

 ## Compile and install
 Code meant for Unix/Linux OS (including Mac OS).
+Can be easily adapted for Windows.
 Just run `make` and move `sat_skymap` to your preferred folder.

 ## Procedure
 Use the Near-Earth type (SGP4) and Deep-Space type Ephemeris (SDP4) satellite motion model to find those present in a given sky region at a given time observing from a given site on Earth.

-`sat_skymap` requires as input
+`sat_skymap` requires as input:
-1. a TLE file (first command-line argument),
+1. a TLE file (*first command-line argument*),
-2. the observer position,
+2. the observer position (geodetic Lon, Lat, Alt),
-3. the region RA/Dec (J2000) and search radius,
+3. the (circular) region RA/Dec (J2000) and search radius,
 4. date/time.

-Invoke the tool without parameters to use predefined parameters.
+Invoke the tool without parameters to see predefined parameters and example.
 Use the `-h` switch for help:

 ```shell
 % ./sat_skymap -h